Phone (aka Pon) DVD Review

 I can't say enough about Tartan Video USA and what they are doing for the Asian horror genre.
 While on domestic releases we feel lucky if a studio includes a DTS track, Tartan is making it standard equipment!
 Combining the excellent presentation of the feature along with a myriad of interesting extras, Tartan is starting off as one of the premier players in the business.

 Phone is not a gorefest, it's not loaded with CGI, it's a back to basics thriller.
-The "Danger Seeker" is always longing for new films to be done the old fashioned way, chills and thrills.
+I'm always longing for new films to be done the old fashioned way, chills and thrills.
 Phone delivers on both!

 Video and Audio: